 - Talk to their home campus study abroad office, home campus diversity support services and their GEO advisor about any concerns or questions they may have about the study abroad experience. - If students have concerns about how someone from their particular background will be received abroad or about difficulties they may encounter, they should be sure to address these explicitly with their home campus advisor and/or GEO.
 They should ask if there are study abroad alumni from their campus or program with similar backgrounds who can provide a first-hand perspective. - Do as much research as they can prior to going abroad about their destination- its culture, history, current events, and current legal and socio-cultural attitudes towards diversity.
-The resources on the GEO diversity and inclusion page are a good starting point, found here http://geo.uoregon.edu/inclusion, but each will point them towards additional readings and resources that may be helpful. - Once abroad, students should be open to new experiences and perspectives, as well as to ask for help, advice or support when needed- from peers, from on-site staff and professors, from GEO and their home campus.

-Student Conduct and Disciplinary Procedures
+The resources on the GEO diversity and inclusion web pages are a good starting point.
+They can be found in the GEO Student Guide here http://geo.uoregon.edu/student-guide, but each will point them towards additional readings and resources that may be helpful. - Once abroad, students should be open to new experiences and perspectives, as well as to ask for help, advice or support when needed- from peers, from on-site staff and professors, from GEO and their home campus.
+Student Conduct and Disciplinary Procedures allowing students to participate right away in taking responsibility for their own learning, and by creating an atmosphere of mutual trust and sharing.

 Student behavior is a popular topic of discussion for many Faculty Leaders.
 Poor behavior on the part of students may result in unsafe activities, putting students and others-even the program itself-at risk.
-Also, poor student behavior can affect academic achievement, relationships with host nationals, and the overall experience of the students.
+Also, poor student behavior can affect academic achievement, relationships with host nationals, and the overall experience of all students.

 One important action a Faculty Leader can take to address student behavior is to prevent problems in the first place.
-During orientation, set the tone of the program by outlining the main goals and objectives, allowing students to participate right away in taking responsibility for their own learning, and by creating an atmosphere of mutual trust and sharing.
+During orientation, set the tone of the program by outlining the main goals and objectives,